-The principal considerations for our determination that performing procedures relating to the indefinite-lived intangible assets impairment assessments is a critical audit matter are (i) the significant judgment by management when determining the fair value of the indefinite-lived intangible assets; (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's significant assumptions related to revenue growth rates, terminal growth rates, discount rates, and royalty rates; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.
+The principal considerations for our determination that performing procedures relating to the annual indefinite-lived intangible assets impairment assessment of the sales and marketing trade names is a critical audit matter are (i) the significant judgment by management when developing the fair value estimates of the sales and marketing trade names; (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's significant assumptions related to revenue growth rates, discount rates, and royalty rates; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to management's indefinite-lived intangible assets impairment assessments, including controls over management's valuation of the indefinite-lived intangible assets.
-These procedures also included, among others (i) testing management's process for determining the fair value of the indefinite-lived intangible assets; (ii) evaluating the appropriateness of the relief from royalty method; (iii) testing the completeness and accuracy of the underlying data used in the relief from royalty method; and (iv) evaluating the reasonableness of the significant assumptions used by management related to revenue growth rates, terminal growth rates, discount rates, and royalty rates.
-Evaluating management's significant assumption related to revenue growth rates involved evaluating whether the significant assumption was reasonable considering (i) the current and past performance of the underlying assets; (ii) the consistency with external market and industry data; and (iii) whether the significant assumption was consistent with evidence obtained in other areas of the audit.
-Professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of the relief from royalty method and (ii) the reasonableness of the significant assumptions related to the terminal growth rates, discount rates, and royalty rates.
+These procedures included testing the effectiveness of controls relating to management's annual indefinite-lived intangible assets impairment assessment, including controls over the valuation of the sales and marketing trade names.
+These procedures also included, among others (i) testing management's process for developing the fair value estimates of the sales and marketing trade names; (ii) evaluating the appropriateness of the relief from royalty method; (iii) testing the completeness and accuracy of the underlying data used in the relief from royalty method; and (iv) evaluating the reasonableness of the significant assumptions used by management related to revenue growth rates, discount rates, and royalty rates.
+Evaluating management's significant assumption related to revenue growth rates involved evaluating whether the assumption used by management was reasonable considering (i) the current and past performance of the sales and marketing brands; (ii) the consistency with external market and industry data; and (iii) whether this assumption was consistent with evidence obtained in other areas of the audit.
+Professionals with specialized skill and knowledge were used to assist in evaluating (i) the appropriateness of the relief from royalty method and (ii) the reasonableness of the significant assumptions related to discount rates and royalty rates.

-/s/ PricewaterhouseCoopers LLP Irvine, California March 1, 2022
+/s/ PricewaterhouseCoopers LLP Irvine, California March 1, 2023